Quantum Science and Technology

 Our quantum research at a glance

 Ulm University is one of the world's leading centres for quantum research.
-With its interdisciplinary approach and world-class research at the interface of physics, engineering, information and life sciences, it contributes significantly to the development of novel quantum technologies.
-Three outstanding institutions – the Center for Integrated Quantum Science and Technology (IQST), the Center of Quantum BioScience (ZQB) and the startup NVision – illustrate our innovative strength and successful technology transfer.
+With its interdisciplinary orientation and world-class research at the interface of Physics, Engineering, Information and Life Sciences, it contributes significantly to the development of novel quantum technologies.

 Quantum research at a top level

-An excellent example of successful technology transfer at the interface of quantum and life sciences is the start-up NVision, which was founded at the university in 2015.
-The technology developed by NVision makes it possible to use conventional magnetic resonance imaging devices for the visualisation of metabolic processes in real time without having to make major modifications.
+A great example of successful technology transfer at the interface of quantum and life sciences is the start-up NVision, which was founded at the university in 2015 and has emerged from the university as well as numerous other companies.
+The technology developed there makes it possible to use conventional magnetic resonance imaging devices for the visualization of metabolic processes in real time without major conversion effort.

-With the help of quantum mechanical polarisation effects, the image signals are forced in such a way that cellular processes can be visualised at a molecular level.
+With the help of quantum mechanical polarization effects, the image signals are forced in such a way that cellular processes become visible at a molecular level.
 This could lead to massive advances in the diagnosis and treatment of people with cancer in the future.
-NVision delivered the first "Polaris" device for basic research at the beginning of 2025, and the product line for clinical use is expected to follow at the end of the year.
+NVision delivered the first “Polaris” device for basic research at the beginning of 2025, with the product line for clinical use set to follow at the end of the year.

 Double funding for success